 Email clients you have worked with in the past to say hi and offer them a high value website audit of what you could help them improve and grow their business.
-Leading with value by identifying areas of opportunity your services can help them with is a great conversation starter with past clients.
+Leading with value, by identifying areas of opportunity your services can help them with, is a great way to reconnect with past clients.
 This works exceptionally well if their current website support company has done subpar work for them.
-This approach works just as well for current clients who have not had a website refresh in over a year.
+This approach works just as well for current clients, who have not had a website refresh in over a year.
 The important thing is that you position the recommended changes as being proactive.
-Discuss the recommended changes as staying ahead or at the very least keeping up with Google and other industry best practices for websites.
+Discuss the recommended changes as staying ahead or at the very least, keeping up with Google and other industry standards for websites.

-Run paid ads on Google, Bing, Facebook or LinkedIn that lead to a page for your prospects to sign up for a paid or free website audit.
+Run ads on platforms like Google, Bing, Facebook, or LinkedIn that lead to a page for your prospects to sign up for a paid or free website audit.
 Make sure to include a consultation session (call or in person) to review it vs. emailing the report over.

 Connect with groups on LinkedIn and FB that have your ideal audience and offer an audit.